Note: for more in-depth information about each priority on the NBCC website.

-PRIORITY #2 $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2016: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to "eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers."
+PRIORITY #1 $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2018: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
 NBCC seeks continued funding for this successful program.

-PRIORITY #4 Ensuring the Participation of Educated Patient Advocates in all Levels of Health Care Decision Making: NBCC continues to work to ensure that educated patient advocates have a "seat at the table" in all levels of health care decision making which affects their lives.
+Ensuring the Participation of Educated Patient Advocates in all Levels of Health Care Decision Making: NBCC continues to work to ensure that educated patient advocates who represent a constituency, have a meaningful “seat at the table” in all levels of health care decision making which affects their lives.

 NBCC's Clinical Trials Partnerships Upcoming Clinical Trials for Women with Metastatic Breast Cancer

 NBCC is currently partnering with BioMarin and Pfizer on three upcoming clinical trials for women with metastatic breast cancer.
 Intervention offers the potential of improving the length and quality of life for patients already diagnosed with metastatic breast cancer.
 Trial accrual has begun for all three studies.